btfcss/color-scheme/README.md

 - `"dark"` : dark mode

-If user choice has never been set, check if a previous choice has been recorded in local storage, otherwise the library set system settings (`"light dark"`) as default
+If user choice has never been set, check if a previous choice has been recorded in local storage, otherwise the library set system settings (`"light dark"`) as default.

 ``` js
 // Should display "light", "light dark" or "dark"